Life (Canadian band): Background

 Neil Sheppard was a composer.
 He had the idea for "Hands of the Clock" which came into being one night while at Montreal's Winston Churchill pub.
 Recorded by Life and released as their debut single, it did well for them and became a hit, getting to the #19 spot.
 They got second prize in the Best Beat category for the single.

 At some stage Barry Albert who was dissatisfied with the way things were progressing, and having possible issues with a new guitarist, Jean Pierre Lauzon, left to join the group Tapestry.

 Career

 The origins of Life go back to a group called The Scene who were a popular Montreal group.
-Made up of Michael Ship on keyboards, Truly Noland on guitar, Danny Zimmerman on bass Marty Simon on drums, they released a single "Scenes (from Another World)" bw "You're In A Bad Way" on BT Puppy 533.
-The song got to #14 on the RPM Chart on December 2nd, 1967.
+Made up of Michael Ship on keyboards, Truly Noland on guitar, Danny Zimmerman on bass, and Marty Simon on drums, they released a single "Scenes (from Another World)" bw "You're In A Bad Way" on BT Puppy 533.
+The song got to #14 on the RPM Chart on December 2, 1967.
 Producer, songwriter Neil Sheppard was looking for a group to record his songs.
 The group Life which more or less came out of The Scene's leftovers was chosen to record for him.